 Much of the fish you will find here comes from the Adriatic or even further afield and of course, one of the most popular fish dishes, Baccalà comes all the way from Norway.
 However, there are several varieties that are local to the the lagoon.

-It might be interesting to try and guess which ones they are simply by thinking about what you have seen most often on Menus, and those ones that you can’t even begin to pronounce – Schie (skee-ay)
+It might be an interesting game to try and guess which ones the seafood samples are simply by remember what you have seen most often on Menus in Venice.
+And then there is the Venetian name to pronounce!
+Some are truly unique, such as Schie (skee-eh).

-I have always been impressed with Venetian ingenuity, but when it comes to the fish they really manage to surprise you with flavour.
+While Venetian ingenuity is classically quite impressive, when it comes to fish they truly manage to surprise you with flavor.
 This is partly thanks to the fact that the sea fairing adventures brought countless spices to the city which wound their way to the tables.
-But it is also because, although there is a fair range of fish, there isn’t a huge amount and so instead of the being picky they have found ways to draw the best flavour out of the less desirable fish.
-(For example, RISOTTO DI GO, a notoriously labour intensive fish to clean).
+It’s also because, although there is a fair range of fish, there isn’t a huge amount generally speaking.
+For this reason, instead of the being picky, they’ve found ways to draw the best flavor out of the less desirable fish.
+(For example: RISOTTO DI GO , a notoriously labor intensive fish to clean, is a scrumptious dish to find on a local menu.)

-The most famous island for its fishing legacy is that of Burano.
-Still today you will come across families made of generations and genrations of fisherman, with closely guarded secrets accumulated over years.
-These are the families who are the first to know of the legendary arrival of the MOECHE.
-Whilst they always arrive twice during the year, it is never exactly at the same time and so these well trained masters know exactly what signs they are looking for.
+The most famous island for its fishing legacy is that of Burano .
+The island is still home today to multiple fisherman families who hold generations of closely guarded secrets accumulated over years.
+These are the families who are the first to know of the legendary arrival of the MOECHE .
+While they always arrive twice during the year, it is never exactly at the same time and so these well trained masters know exactly what signs they are looking for.
 The touch.

 Bigoli in Salsa